-Through careful planning and preparation our intention when teaching the Maths curriculum we endeavour to ensure that all children develop a positive and enthusiastic attitude towards Mathematics that will stay with them throughout their lives.
-Mathematics equips pupils with the uniquely powerful set of tools to understand and change the world.
+Through careful planning and preparation, our intention when teaching the Maths curriculum is to ensure that all children develop a positive and enthusiastic attitude towards Mathematics that will stay with them throughout their lives.
+Mathematics equips pupils with a uniquely powerful set of tools to understand and change the world.
 These tools include logical reasoning, problem solving skills and the ability to think in abstract ways.
-Mathematics is important in everyday life.
 Maths is integral to all aspects of life and it is our intention to provide children with a wide variety of opportunities to communicate their understanding of maths so that it clarifies their thoughts.
 The acquisition of number skills is of the utmost importance to us here at Clarborough and therefore the teaching of all aspects Maths is given a high priority within school.
 It is vital that a positive attitude towards mathematics is encouraged amongst all our pupils to foster confidence and achievement in a skill that is essential in our society.